National Petroleum Reserve–Alaska: History

 The NPRA was created by President Warren G. Harding in 1923 as Naval Petroleum Reserve Number 4 during a time when the United States was converting its Navy to run on oil rather than coal.
 In 1976 the Naval Petroleum Reserves Production Act (NPRPA) renamed the reserve the "National Petroleum Reserve in Alaska" and transferred it from the Navy to the Department of the Interior.
 The 1980 Interior Department Appropriations Act directed the Bureau of Land Management (BLM) within the Department of Interior to conduct oil and gas leasing.
 Nevertheless, the area was left essentially as a wilderness until the late 1990s.

 The NPRPA also contains provisions that apply to any exploration or production activities within areas "designated by the Secretary of the Interior containing any significant subsistence, recreational, fish and wildlife, or historical or scenic value".
 Based on this authority, the Secretary in 1977 designated three Special Areas within the NPRA in which all activities were to "be conducted in a manner which will assure the maximum protection of such surface values to the extent consistent with the requirements of this Act for the exploration of the reserve."
 The Teshekpuk Lake Special Area was created to protect migratory waterfowl and shorebirds.
 The Colville River Special Area was created to protect the arctic peregrine falcon, which at that time was an endangered species.
 The Utukok River Uplands Special Area was created to protect critical habitat for caribou of the Western Arctic Herd.
 The Secretary of the Interior enlarged the Teshekpuk Lake and Colville River Special Areas in the Northeast NPRA Record of Decision of 1998.
-In 2003, a committee of the National Research Council published a report that urged caution in granted oil and gas leases, in that that oil and gas extraction in the reserve may cause permanent and irreversible environmental damage.
+In 2003, a committee of the National Research Council published a report that urged caution in granting oil and gas leases, in that oil and gas extraction in the reserve may cause permanent and irreversible environmental damage.
 In 2004, the Secretary created the Kasegaluk Lagoon Special Area.